d88w/ml_sales_forecast/README.md

-### Company Sales Forecast - Machine Learning
+📈 Company Sales Forecast – Machine Learning

-Scikit-Learn / Salesforce Pipeline / Sales Forecast / Supervised Learning

-- Supervised learning

-- Using historical Salesforce.com pipeline (opportunity_history) to predict quarterly bookings finish
+A supervised learning project that uses historical Salesforce pipeline data to forecast quarterly bookings.

+🔍 Overview

+This project builds machine learning models to predict end-of-quarter sales bookings using data from Salesforce (opportunity_history).
+It demonstrates a full ML pipeline from data extraction to model deployment.

+⚙️ Key Components
+- Data Source: Historical Salesforce pipeline data
+- ETL & Feature Engineering:
-- SQL for ETL and feature engineering
+  - SQL for extracting and transforming data

-- Numpy, Pandas, and Scalers for feature engineering
+  - NumPy, Pandas, and scaling techniques for feature engineering

-- Sklearn models for training and prediction (each model is a seperate notebook)

-- Pickle for storing and retrieving model
+- Modeling:
+  - Multiple supervised learning models built using scikit-learn
+  - Each model lives in its own notebook for modular experimentation
+- Model Persistence:
+  - Models are saved and loaded using pickle

+🧪 Use Cases
+- Forecasting sales performance before quarter-end
+- Identifying leading indicators of pipeline health
+- Supporting RevOps and sales leadership decision-making